About social communication disorder

 Diagnosing social communication disorder

-Social communication disorder can be diagnosed by health professionals with experience in child development and developmental disorders like autism spectrum disorder (ASD).
+Health professionals with experience in child development and developmental disorders like autism can diagnose social communication disorder.

 Diagnosing social communication disorder usually involves several health professionals, including speech pathologists and psychologists.
 It might include a combination of interviews, language assessments and behaviour assessments.